-During fiscal year 2017, the Board evaluated the Company’s corporate governance framework and practices and approved this Corporate Governance Statement.
-This Corporate Governance Statement is current as at 19 May 2017.
+During fiscal year 2018, the Board evaluated the Company’s corporate governance framework and practices and approved this Statement.
+This Statement is current as at 15 May 2018.

 Overall Approach to Corporate Governance